Aatmaj-Zephyr/Learning-Python/Intermediate/Day 11/README.md

 `import random as rd`

-SO now every time instead of writing `random`, we can just write `rd` Example-
+So now every time instead of writing `random`, we can just write `rd` Example-
 ```python
 import random as rd